Deepen understanding by gathering evidence from multiple perspectives

 Macfarlane, S., & Macfarlane, A. (2013).
 Culturally responsive evidence-based special education practice: Whaia ki te ara tika.
 Waikato Journal of Education18(2).

-Undertaking assessment is an important part of information-gathering.
-Mokopuna develop by interacting with their environment.
-Practitioners can build a deeper understanding of those interactions through ecological assessment, which helps to identify the strengths and needs of mokopuna in different contexts.
+Understanding mokopuna focuses on the important connections between mokopuna, their learning environment and their relationships with others.
+This enables practitioners to build a deeper understanding of the strengths and needs of mokopuna in different contexts.
 The process is active and ongoing.
-The team needs clearly defined purposes before selecting assessment tools and approaches.
+The team needs clearly defined purposes before selecting information-gathering tools and approaches.

 Mokopuna self-assessment offers powerful feedback to educators about their teaching, and to their whānau about their home experiences.
 Self-assessment can empower mokopuna to take more responsibility for their learning.